Introduction to Softmax Activation Function for Neural Network

 Q2.
 What is the difference between sigmoid and softmax functions?

 The sigmoid function is used for binary classification, mapping any real value to a range between 0 and 1.
 It’s suitable for independent predictions.
-The softmax function, on the other hand, converts a vector of real numbers into a probability distribution for multiclass classification tasks, ensuring that the sum of the probabilities is equal to one
+The softmax function in machine learning, on the other hand, converts a vector of real numbers into a probability distribution for multiclass classification tasks, ensuring that the sum of the probabilities is equal to one

-If you are looking to kick start your Data Science Journey and want every topic under one roof, your search stops here.
+If you want to kick-start your Data Science Journey and want every topic under one roof, your search stops here.
 Check out Analytics Vidhya’s Certified AI & ML BlackBelt Plus Program

 Frequently Asked Questions